 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Parents requiring in-year admission for their child must complete the BCP Council's online Common Application Form.
+Parents requiring in-year admission for their child must complete the BCP Council's online Common Application Form and submit any supporting evidence to the school office.
+Failure to provide the correct documentation may result in your child being placed in the incorrect category order.
+See oversubscription categories above.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
 If there are no places available, the child will be added to the waiting list (see above).

 You will be advised of the outcome of your application in writing, within 15 days of receipt, and you have the right of appeal to an independent appeal panel.